Alias44/Nandonalts-Snowy-Trees/README.md

 Note: You can get future changes by using the command get pull origin master

 ## Changes
+v0.19.2
+Fixed bug that caused plants in the leafless state but have no leafless sprite to not swap the regular sprite when snowed on.

 v0.19.1
 Fixed bug that caused errors when plants added by other mods got snowed on.